iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Topological Basics for Optimizations.md

-For a brief introduction of Topology that doesn't touch on optimizations, see [[Topological Spaces]], for optimization, the neighbours are point close to an element by the metric in a [[../../MATH 601 Functional Analysis/Functional Spaces/Metric Space Introduction]] (We are talking about Euclidean space).
-But in the most general sense, the concept of a "neighbour" as described by the epsilon ball around a point, should directly from the definition of a topological space.
+For a brief introduction of Topology that doesn't touch on optimizations, see [[Topological Spaces]], for optimization, the neighbors are point close to an element by the metric in a [[../../MATH 601 Functional Analysis/Functional Spaces/Metric Space Introduction]] (We are talking about Euclidean space).
+But in the most general sense, the concept of a "neighbor" as described by the epsilon ball around a point, should directly from the definition of a topological space.

 Please note that, some of the discussion will feel familiar to discussion spotted here: [[Closed, Proper, Level Bounded, Strong Convex]], which also concerns the topological properties of sets related to the family of convex functions.